Two Kooks » ALL RECIPES » Cedar Planked Chicken

 • PLANK AND GRILL CHICKEN: Heat gas grill to high.
 Pat planks with paper towel and spray lightly with oil.
 Place chicken, skin side up, on the planks (I use two planks side by side if chicken is too wide for one).

-Step 1: Place plank with chicken directly on the hot grill, close the lid for 3-4 minutes (if 1/8-1/4 inch plank) and 5-8 minutes for 1/2-3/4 inch plank.
+Step 1: Place plank with chicken directly on the hot grill, cover grill for 3-4 minutes (if 1/8-1/4 inch plank) and 5-8 minutes for 1/2-3/4 inch plank.
 Planks will start charring and begin to give off smoke.

 Step 2: Then turn off burners under the chicken (keep on other burners).
 Cook undisturbed for about 20 minutes.
 Shift planks 180 degrees to help with even cooking.
 Close lid.